A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Illustrative Experimental Results

-As shown in Table \ref{tab:ad}, \shortname{} achieves the best F1-score in 4 out of the 5 datasets.
-It also has the best averaged F1-score over all datasets.
-Compared with the baselines that simply learns to represent and reconstruct the time series, \shortname{} further learns to explicitly decompose the time series into components and represent each component for the reconstruction.
-Thus \shortname{} has stronger representation learning ability to precisely capture the normal temporal pattern, and identify the abnormal data.
+As shown in Table~\ref{tab:ad}, \shortname{} achieves the best F1-scores in 4 out of the 5 datasets.
+Compared with the baselines that simply learn to represent and reconstruct the time series, \shortname{} further learns to explicitly decompose the time series into components and represent each component for the reconstruction.
+Therefore, \shortname{} has a stronger representation learning ability to precisely capture the normal temporal patterns and identify the abnormal data.